Epoxy glue is becoming more and more popular with passionate DIY-er as well as professionals.

 Below you will find a summary of the most important properties of epoxy glue:

-- Epoxy glue tends to absorb moisture.
+- Epoxy adhesive tends to absorb moisture.

 - Epoxy is a great electrical insulator

-- Epoxy glue has strong mechanical properties.
+- Epoxy adhesive has strong mechanical properties.

 - The bonding with epoxy is resistant to higher temperatures.

 - Epoxy bonds very well with a wide variety of materials.

 Not all epoxy is the same, they look similar but have different purposes.
 So if you want to glue with epoxy, it is important to know the difference.
 That way, you can determine which epoxy is suitable for gluing and which is not.